mikehadlow/mikehadlow.github.io/content/posts/2022-06-24-writing-dotnet-services-for-kubernetes.md

 });
 ```

 For sensitive values, consider using a Kubernetes [Secret](https://kubernetes.io/docs/concepts/configuration/secret/).
 These are configured differently in Kubernetes, but as with a ConfigMap they are applied to the pod environment and accessed as environment variables by the application.
+Note that the default Kubernetes configuration is not very secure and you should configure encryption at rest in etcd and enable TLS/SSL between etcd and your pods.
+Also beware of who has access to etcd.
+It's also recommended to take advantage of your cloud providers' secrets provider if it has one.

 ### Logging